madlitch/SOFE3650-Social-Calendar/README.md

 |CON-3| | | No relevant decisions made.|
 | | |CRN-1|Reference architecture and deployment pattern have been selected to address this concern. |
 |CRN-2| | |No relevant decisions made. |

+## ADD Iteration 2

+### 2.1 Establish Iteration Goal by Selecting Drivers

+### 2.2 Refine System Elements

+### 2.3 Select One or More Design Concepts that Satisfy the Selected Drivers

+### 2.4 Instantiate Architectural Elements, Allocate Responsibilities, and Define Interfaces

+### 2.5 Sketch Views and Record Design Decisions

+ ** SKETCHES **

+### 2.6 Analysis of Current Design, Iteration Goal Review, and Achievement of Design Purpose